Whirlow Brook Park: History

 Lady Jones died in 1938 and was buried in the grounds.
 Sir Walter moved to the family seat at Irnham Hall, Lincolnshire.
 In 1946 the house along with 39 acres of grounds was sold to a consortium, which included the Town Trustees, the J.G.
 Graves Charitable Trust and Sheffield Corporation, for £15,000; the grave of Lady Jones was moved.
 The grounds were opened to the public in 1951 as Whirlow Brook Park.

 The house is now a venue for weddings, conferences and events.
-There are plans to open a café to replace the one that closed in 2012.